 UPROBON maintains a positive, collaborative relationship with the local villagers in Chelemhá with the aim of greater inclusion of the local population in conservation activities while simultaneously working toward integrated community development.
 UPROBON maintains model agricultural plots with a variety of alternative crops not traditionally seen in the community.
 These plots are maintained to demonstrate their feasibility and utility for local farmers, both as marketable products for income generation, and edible crops for consumption or medicinal plants for healthcare purposes.

-The PROEVAL RAXMU Bird Monitoring Program is running a long-term bird monitoring program in Chelemhá.
-Three members from the local Q’eqchi’ community were taught to become scientifically qualified bird census takers.
+The PROEVAL RAXMU Bird Monitoring Program studies the bird community and natural history of selected species.
+Three members from the local Q’eqchi’ community were taught to identify local bird species.